 Is Eyelid Surgery Right For Me?

-If you believe you look more tired than you actually feel, or if people mistakenly perceive you as exhausted or angry, blepharoplasty may be a solution to help you appear more alert, friendly, and energetic.
+If you believe you look more tired than you actually feel, or if people mistakenly perceive you as exhausted or angry, blepharoplasty in Sacramento may be a solution to help you appear more alert, friendly, and energetic.
 In assessing whether you may benefit from eyelid surgery, Dr. Tom Liu or Dr. Jerome Liu will conduct a facial analysis to observe signs of aging in the upper and lower eyelids.
 Even if patients only plan to treat one region, an evaluation of both eyelids is necessary since the upper and lower eyelids age together.
 After discussing your concerns and overall goals, your plastic surgeon will develop a treatment plan completely personalized to your unique needs.

 Types Of Blepharoplasty